stevelorenz/build-vnf/calvin-faas/ffpp/README.md

 ## Licence

-This project is licensed under the MIT - see the [LICENSE](../../LICENSE) file for details
+The user space code of this project is licensed under the MIT - see the [LICENSE](../../LICENSE) file for details.
+The kernel space code of this project is licensed under GPL-2.0.